-The appellant shall file a notice of appeal in the Town Clerk's office with the Secretary or Chair of the ZBA or with the Town Clerk if no such Secretary or Chair has been elected.
+The appellant shall file one signed electronic version (PDF) and one written notice of appeal in the Town Clerk's office with the Secretary or Chair of the Development Review Board or with the Town Clerk if no such Secretary or Chair has been elected.
 The following information shall be included as part of the submittal:

-- 1. Name and address of the appellant; - 2.
-Names and addresses of the applicant, co-applicant or any person party to the original application; - 3.
-A brief description of the property from which the appeal is taken; - 4.
-A reference to the regulatory provisions applicable to that appeal; - 5.
-The relief requested; - 6.
-The grounds as to why the relief requested is proper under the circumstances;
+1. Name and address of the appellant.

+2. Names and addresses of the applicant, co-applicant or any person party to the original application.

+- 3. A brief description of the property from which the appeal is taken. - 4.
+A reference to the regulatory provisions applicable to that appeal. - 5.
+The relief requested. - 6.
+The grounds as to why the relief requested is proper under the circumstances.

 Public notice of hearing shall be given as required by SECTION 340(1)(a) of these Regulations.
-The ZBA shall review all appeals pursuant to the procedure established in SECTION 340(2) of these Regulations.
+The Development Review Board shall review all appeals pursuant to the procedure established in SECTION 340(2) of these Regulations.